Do you know what a plunge pool is? Many of us actually do not. So here is the run-down on plunge pools.

 A lot of people like the look of a large pool but may not want the trouble or cost of one.
 Large pools are great for families, or if you want to swim laps.
 But what if you just want a place to cool off or relax after a hot day at work?
+Or what if you are into exercise and want to reap all the benefits from it you can?
 The answer is simple: Consider a plunge pool.
-Plunge pools allow you to keep cool without a hot price.
+Plunge pools allow you to keep cool, exercise, and relax without a hot price.

 What Are the Benefits of a Plunge Pool?

 There are several benefits.
 First, they are cheaper to build than vinyl, fiberglass or concrete pools.
 Plunge pools take up a lot less space than a traditional pool.
 They are easier to maintain because the algae that plague larger pools are usually not a problem.
 For people who are concerned with the use of water, this type of pool has a lower water requirement.
 Plunge pools can also use top-shelf materials, such as finer woods and metals, for a beautiful aesthetic.
 You may even want to think about incorporating a fountain or a waterfall.

 Some people opt to get a plunge pool because of its therapeutic benefits.
 People in China and Italy have been using these pools for centuries.
 They believe it has anti-inflammatory properties.
 Athletes also like them.
 They believe they help to keep the pain down and ensure a speedy recovery.
 You can place a plunge pool next to a hot water spa for double the benefits.